rbjones/rbjones.github.io/about.md

 ### More Information

-I am doubling down on a philosophically motivated software and ecosystem development proposal at present - [DA-Hol](https://rbjones.github.io/DA-Hol).
-This, alongside a companion project I am considering (DA-Value), will probably be my last substantial undertakings, mainly because the ideas are big enough to last a lifetime, even at today's pace of change.
+I am doubling down on a philosophically motivated software and ecosystem development proposal at present, which in multiple forms has been around for many years while I find my way forward.
+For 6 years or more I despaired of software development, doubting my own ability to do anything significant, and focussed of philosophical thinking and exposition.
+Only recently, the advent of LLMs made me feel that before long I will have sufficient intelligent support from AI to actually get somewhere in developmemt.
+Having allowed myself to think that way, I am instantly reminded of the tremendous pull that development work has on me, and am happy once again to think of philosophy as a prelude to action.
+Probably unnecessarily, I seem to have a constellation of projects which I have inherited from my former selves, mostly barely progressed at all, under an umbrella enterprise which I have called [StarDust](http://rbjones.github.io/StarDust)

 ### Contact me